Payouts

 Testing scenarios

-By default all the payouts are automatically completed in 'development' instances, but you can force 'refund' and 'failed' scenarios by adding specific values to the payout amount.
+By default all payouts are automatically completed in development instances.
+Force refund and failed scenarios by setting specific values for the payout amount.

 AmountResult Status